wp-plugins/calculated-fields-form/README.txt

 .myclass{ display:none; }

+If you are using the latest version of the plugin, please enter in the "Add Css Layout Keywords" attribute, the class name: hide, included in the plugin's distribution.

 = Q: How assign multiple class names to a field? =

 A: The class names are assigned to the fields through the attribute: "Add Css Layout Keywords".
 If you need assign multiple class names to a field, you only should enter the class names separated by space characters.
 For example: myclass1 myclass2